tabcat/rough-opal/APPLICATION.md

 There will also be a monthly status issue in the Opal repo.
 The monthly issues will track what is being worked on and completed.
 Here is [September's Status](https://github.com/cypsela/opal/issues/1).

+Deliverables will also be tracked in [tabcat/rough-opal](https://github.com/tabcat/rough-opal)'s README; a repo made for this grant.

 ## Development Roadmap

 <!-- Please break up your development work into a clear set of milestones.
 This section needs to be very detailed (will vary on the project, but aim for around 2 pages for this section). -->